 Nouvelle Vague

-With the cinema release of Richard Linklater’s splendid Nouvelle Vague - which celebrates/recreates the filming of Jean-Luc Godard’s seminal title of the French New Wave, À bout de souffle (Breathless, 1959) - we thought it might be fun to use the film to suggest a season of films to accompany our run of the film.
+With the cinema release of Richard Linklater’s splendid Nouvelle Vague - which celebrates/recreates the filming of Jean-Luc Godard’s seminal title of the French New Wave, Breathless (À bout de souffle, 1959) - we thought it might be fun to use the film to suggest a season of films to accompany our run of the film.
 Keen not to make any assumptions about what films and filmmakers aren’t classed as being of the Nouvelle vague – there are entire books written on the subject! – we’ve chosen to take our lead from Mr. Linklater and stick to film directors who are actually represented on screen in his film.

 Bonnes projections!